Skip to content

 What Does It Mean to Be Tea Drunk or Tea High?

 In China, the term "tea drunk," or cha zui, is used to describe an altered state of being that someone enters after consuming tea.
-Comparable to the effects of alcohol, this transformation can bring about shifts in physical sensations, mental state, and emotions.
+Comparable to the effects of alcohol, this transformation can bring about shifts in physical sensations, mental states, and emotions.

 Attributed to particular compounds present in Camellia Sinensis tea leaves, the act of tea consumption can result in a unique kind of euphoria, inducing a serene yet attentive sensation.
 This phenomenon is colloquially known as becoming "tea drunk" or experiencing a "tea high."